CompCogNeuro/CompCogNeuro.github.io/content/basal-ganglia.md

 As we review in detail below, recordings of the activity of neurons in the BG output pathways would seem to provide a more definitive understanding of what it is contributing to motor control, relative to the strong focus in the field on properties of the striatal input neurons.
 The relatively few such studies of SNr and GPi neurons clearly support the parallel, bidirectional modulation model ([[@BarterLiSukharnikovaEtAl15]]; [[@FreezeKravitzHammackEtAl13]]; [[@GulleyKuwajimaMayhillEtAl99]]).
 Brief blurb.

-Computationally, this parallel modulation of action is much more efficient from a learning and [[search]] perspective than a serial, discrete selection process: incremental graded changes in modulation can be explored in parallel to optimize overall behavior, whereas a strictly discrete, serial process suffers from the [[curse of dimensionality]] as the space of actions and situations grows.
+Computationally, this parallel, graded modulation of action is much more efficient from a learning and [[search]] perspective than a serial, discrete selection process: incremental graded changes in modulation can be explored in parallel to optimize overall behavior, whereas a strictly discrete, serial process suffers from the [[curse of dimensionality]] as the space of actions and situations grows.

 While the relatively low-dimensional, parallel, graded BG output signals make sense from the descending motor control perspective, how does this kind of signal work in the context of ascending projections through the thalamus and back up to the neocortex, where there are many more millions of neurons?
 And how does the BG output coordinate with the direct descending projections from cortical motor areas into the same midbrain and spinal motor areas?